-Slide show to illustrate the travel from Morum, Vognsild sogn to Copenhagen by Horse cart and train.
+Slide show to illustrate the travel from Morum, Vognsild parish to Copenhagen by Horse cart and train.

 Today Larsens Plads is converted to a beautiful garden called “Amaliehaven“.
 Here some pictures from the Queen’s birthday.

-Peder and his Family travels by the ship S/S Island and arrived at New York August 18th 1893.
-On the Customs list of passengers the are #63 to #65.
-They have one item of baggage and they intended to travel to Audiebon, Iowa.
+Peder and his Family travel by the ship S/S Island and arrived at New York on August 18th, 1893.
+On the Customs list of passengers, they are #63 to #65.
+They have one item of baggage and they intended to travel to Audubon, Iowa.

 At the census 1895 in Iowa they are registered at Sharon, Aububon, Iowa and at the census 5 years later the Family have increased with two boys Jens and Lauris.

 2016 The circle is completed.
 Leah – Peder and Maren’s great-granddaughter – came to Denmark to seek her Danish roots.
 She is standing here at the same spot were her great-grandparent left in 1893.